Podcasts & RSS Feeds

 Some say it's 1 in 9.2 quintillion.

-In his video, this math professor says there's a 1 in 128 billion chance of picking a perfect bracket.
+In his video, Jeff Bergen of DePaul University says there's a 1 in 128 billion chance of picking a perfect bracket.
 He says the odds are a smidge better given that you would follow the rankings.

 The organizers of the contest say the odds are better – 1 in 4.3 billion.
 (There's no indication of how those odds were calculated.)